GeekFoolish/lyrics/README.md

-## Open source lifestyle, anyone can get it.
+## Open-source lifestyle, anyone can get it.

 Lyrics from all of the records that I've worked on can be found here.
 Enjoy. <br> --Geek Foolish